AussieGuy0/parkrun-parser/README.md

 ```

 ### Generate Reports
-To view statistics for a parkrun location:
+To view statistics for a single parkrun location:
 ```bash
 go run . report <location-slug>
 ```